 - Subverted in Lightin' Hopkins' "Bring Me My Shotgun."
 In the song, a man calls for his shotgun, proclaiming that he's going to shoot his wife and hide her body for cheating on him.
 His wife stands firm and dares him to do it.
 The man then admits that his shotgun doesn't actually fire.
 It was all an empty threat.

-- "Working My Way Back To You" by The Four Seasons (later covered by the Spinners with additional lyrics) is about an apparently reformed abuser trying to win back the girl who dumped him for being an abusive jerk.
+- "Working My Way Back To You" by The Four Seasons (later covered as a medley by the Spinners with "Forgive Me, Girl" added) is about an apparently reformed abuser trying to win back the girl who dumped him for being an abusive jerk.

 - There are the truly grim recordings on Lou Reed's Berlin album, including "Caroline Says" (as she gets up off the floor/You can hit me all you want to/But I don't love you anymore) and the coda "Sad Song" (I'm going to stop wasting my time/Somebody else would have broken both of her arms)